bliporbreach/bliporbreach.github.io/_drafts/2021-9-4-Hello-World.md

 So all you're left with is a gazillion lousy netflow or firewall alerts saying that Sauron, which we all know is evil, from Mordor, which is notorious for evil activity, has made a successfull inbound connection to your cute web VPN login page with company logo gracefully rising through the horizon over a calm ocean background, and transferred a whopping 1.2MB of data over port 443.
 Okay.
 Well.
 1.2MB isn't a big deal, right?
 Or is it?

+## Data

+1. Traffic to/from a known bad IP address
+2. Traffic was allowed by firewall (total bytes > 0)
+3. X bytes were transferred